-Parent and Family Programs at Western Michigan University is committed to parents and families as valued partners in a student’s educational progress.
+- The Office of Family Engagement at Western Michigan University is committed to parents and families as valued partners in a student’s educational progress.
 Services and programs are designed to help support a student’s growth, personal development and overall success, beginning as a prospective student and continuing throughout the years to graduation.

 - The WMU Children's Place Learning Center is a NAEYC accredited early childhood learning center that offers flexible child care options for students, faculty, staff and community members.
 The center partners with the WMU College of Education and Human Development to provide high quality, professional care appropriate to each child's development.

-- The WMU Family Connection is a free service through the Parent and Family Programs designed to connect parents, guardians and other family members of students to the WMU community.
+- The WMU Family Connection is a free service through the Office of Family Engagement designed to connect parents, guardians and other family members of students to the WMU community.
 As a member, you will receive emails and newsletters with information about how families can help students to succeed, along with invitations to special seminars, activities and events.

 - The Residency Policy at WMU states that students from out-of-state are eligible for Michigan residency after 12 consecutive months of living in Michigan.
 Students may apply for in-state resident status by completing a residency application.
 For questions, contact email@example.com or call (269) 387-2366.

-Lesbian, Bisexual, Gay, and Transgender (LBGT) Student Services mission is to promote an open and affirming environment on campus through advocacy and education.
+- Lesbian, Bisexual, Gay, and Transgender student services mission is to promote an open and affirming environment on campus through advocacy and education.
 LBGT Student Services offers education, resources, and activities about gender identity/expression and sexual orientation to the WMU community, collaborating with registered student organizations and members of WMU and local community agencies.